 The proposed development is located in the Perimeter Center LCI.
-The LCI study designates this area in which the proposed development is located as high density mixed use.
-This designation calls for future development that will improve commuter access to major transportation corridors, specifically I-285 and GA 400, will increase the supply of housing, and will contain some traditional corporate campuses.
 It is recommended that the developer work with Perimeter Center CID to ensure that the proposed development meets the goals of the LCI and design standards set forth by the CID.